villevaara/dariah-elastic-indexer/README.md

 ## legentic_indexer_puhti.py

-Accepts some command line parameters to allow indexing a lsice of source files.
+Accepts some command line parameters to allow indexing a slice of source files.
 Eg.:

 `python legentic_indexer_puhti.py --start 20000 --end 30000`

 If you want to reindex already indexed files, either empty the logfile of successfully indexed ones (`legentic_indexed.log`), or set the re-index parameter `--reindex`.

+## Parameters

+Number of shards depends on the overall data size.
+A helpful formula can be found here: https://nsvarun14.medium.com/capacity-planning-for-elasticsearch-cde3c0693add